apache/apisix/docs/en/latest/xrpc/redis.md

 It also requires the data sent from clients are well-formed and sane.
 Therefore, it should only be used in deployments where both the downstream and upstream are trusted.
 :::

+## Granularity of the request

+Like other protocols based on the xRPC framework, the Redis implementation here also has the concept of `request`.

+Each Redis command is considered a request.
+However, the message subscribed from the server won't be considered a request.

+For example, when a Redis client subscribes to channel "foo" and receives the message "bar", then it unsubscribes the "foo" channel, there are two requests: `subscribe foo` and `unsubscribe foo`.

 ## Attributes

 | Name | Type          | Required | Default                                       | Valid values                                                       | Description                                                                                                                                                                                                                                           |